Mark Harlow MA PGDip MBACP (Accred). Clinical Supervisor.

 - Psychodynamic therapy

-Currently, the initial assessment for counselling is £45; the fee for individuals is £40.00 (forty pounds) per 50 minute session; for couples the cost is also £40.00 (forty) pounds per 50 minute session.
+Currently, the initial assessment for counselling is £45.00; the fee for individuals is £45.00 (forty five pounds) per 50 minute session; for couples the cost is also £45.00 (forty five pounds) per 50 minute session.

 For students in training, and those on low or no incomes, who would find the full cost of counselling too prohibitive, I offer an affordable counselling scheme.
 Fees for helping those applying for affordable counselling can be discussed at the initial counselling enquiry or assessment.